Matgenix/jobflow_tutorial/README.md

 docker ps
 ```

-If everything is set up correctly, you should see the containers listed (e.g., `atomate2_school-jupyter-1`,
+If everything is set up correctly, you should see the containers listed (e.g., `jobflow_tutorial-jupyter-1`,
-`atomate2_school-slurm-1`).
+`jobflow_tutorial-slurm-1`, `jobflow_tutorial-mongodb-1`).

 ### Services

 #### JupyterLab

-Based on JupyterLab container, is the main entry point for the execution of workflows during the school.
+Based on JupyterLab container, is the main entry point for the execution of workflows.
 The base python environment includes `atomate2`, `jobflow`, `jobflow-remote` and all related
 packages required to execute the workflows.
 Jobflow-remote is already fully configured.